 In the road and traffic room kids can ride trikes along a road with traffic lights and push a train along its tracks.

-Visit the zoo with Miffy!
+You can even visit the zoo with Miffy!

 We must have been very lucky as it was not too busy when we visited.
 Apparently there can be queues so be prepared if you are visiting in peak times – mid morning and later in the afternoon.

 For more information go to the Nijntje (Miffy) Museum website – in English

 Centraal Museum Utrecht – Studio Dick Bruna, shop and cafe

-Adults will enjoy visiting the Centraal Museum Utrecht across the street where the Studio Dick Bruna exhibition provides a broader perspective of the artist’s work.
+Adults and older children will enjoy visiting the Centraal Museum Utrecht across the street where the Studio Dick Bruna exhibition provides a broader perspective of the artist’s work.

 I feel like I exercised restraint at the shop but really there are so many cute things – books in English, Japanese and off course Dutch, toys, clothing, and much more.